co-operating-systems/PhD/Logic/ACL.md

         owl:hasValue 2 ].
 ```

 That is a rule that says that if the clearance of the agent is 2 and the clearance of the resource is 2, then the agent can read the resource.
-With OWL we cannot (easily?) link the two values, so that one can find the relation specify that the agent's clearance must be greater than or equal to the resource's clearance.
+With OWL we cannot (easily?) link the two values so that one can find the relation specifying that the agent's clearance must be greater than or equal to the resource's clearance.

 On the other hand, OWL can give us some complexity guarantees.
 todo: How much are complexity guarantees of OWL needed if we want the client, in the end, to pass a proof to the server?